-In NSW, under the Aborigines Protection Act 1909, the Aborigines Welfare Board had wide ranging control over the lives of Aboriginal
+In NSW, under the Aborigines Protection Act 1909, the NSW Aborigines Welfare Board had wide ranging control over the lives

-people including the power to remove Aboriginal children from their families and place them into care under a policy of assimilation.
+of Aboriginal people, including the power to remove Aboriginal children from their families and place them into care under a policy

-Cootamundra Girls Training Home and also into other government and non-government homes, as well as placed into foster care or
+and Cootamundra Girls Training Home.
+Some were placed into other government and non-government homes, or placed into foster care

 NSW Government Response to the ‘Unfinished Business’ report

-acknowledged the enduring trauma caused by the historic government policies and practices of removing Aboriginal children from
+and officially acknowledged the enduring trauma caused by the historic government policies and practices of removing Aboriginal

-their families, communities and culture.
-View the report here.
+children from their families, communities and culture.
+View the response here.

 The NSW Government response delivers a comprehensive package towards reparations for Stolen Generations survivors and their families